 What do we know about COVID-19, smoking, and vaping?

-- Smoking and vaping causes harm to the lungs leaving lung tissue inflamed, fragile and susceptible to infection.
+- Smoking and vaping causes harm to the lungs leaving lung tissue inflamed, fragile and susceptible to infection, like COVID-19.

 - Smoking and vaping causes damage to airway lining cells that contain cilia, which are our defenders against COVID-19.